wickett/continuous-delivery-class/README.md

 * Optionally, if you are interested in using vim like I do in the video, check out https://github.com/wickett/wickett-vim

 This video assumes you setup a github account and added appropriate keys.
+Follow https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh on how to do that.

 When you do the git clone of https://github.com/wickett/word-cloud-generator it is important to put that in $GOPATH/src/github.com/wickett/word-cloud-generator

 ## Continuous Integration in Action And Artifacts In Action

+This lab pulls the latest version of Jenkins and ansible but it was last tested using jenkins/jenkins:2.494-jdk21 and sonatype/nexus3:3.76.1.
+If you are having problems, try downgrading to those versions by explicitly specifying then in the Dockerfiles.

 These commands will help you with all the labs that use the actual build pipeline.